PharmRJ/prplx/pharmrjSite/content/pages/about.md

 ## What is this site for?

 It will be a random collection and musings of the above.
-I am no expert web developer, this site has been built using "free" tools like [GitHub](https://github.com/), Hugo, and Netlify [Paviunt castris](#nemorisque-urimur-violentus)
+I am no expert web developer, this site has been built using "free" tools like [GitHub](https://github.com/), [Hugo](https://gohugo.io/), and [Netlify](https://www.netlify.com/).